I've been practicing intermittent fasting for years.

 And that's my intermittent fasting program.
 Simple.
 Concise.
 Works like a boss.

-This schedule gives me an average feeding window of 8 hours a day followed by a fast through the night (while I sleep) and into the morning of the next day.
+This schedule gives me an average feeding window of 8 hours a day, followed by a fast through the night (while I sleep) and into the next day's morning.

 This 16/8 approach to fasting is known as the Leangains approach, credited to Martin B at leangains.com

-(16 hours is the fasting period while the 8 hours is the feeding window.)
+(16 hours is the fasting period while 8 hours is the feeding window.)

-By keeping my daily calories within this 8-hour window, I end up with a 16-hour fast every day.
+By keeping my daily calories within this 8-hour window, I end up with a 16-hour fast daily.

-To follow this fasting protocol, simply focus on keeping your daily calories within the 8 hour "window" after you break your fast.
-If you stop eating within 8 hours from breaking the fast, you’ll end up with a 16-hour fast each day.
+To follow this fasting protocol, focus on keeping your daily calories within the 8-hour "window" after you break your fast.
+If you stop eating within 8 hours of breaking the fast, you’ll have a 16-hour brief each day.

 It's surprisingly easy to follow once you get used to it.